 One of the most important keys that allowed my wife and me to retire when we did was financial automation.
 We took a lot of the discipline out of early retirement by simply setting it on autopilot.

-It means we don’t need to think about saving money all the time.
+It meant we didn't need to think about saving money all the time.

 Here's the deal: It doesn't matter where your money is going.
 Whether we're talking your 401k, Roth IRA, a brokerage or a savings account, taking the time to setup automation once quickly turns your financial picture into a well-oiled machine, ripe for success over time.

 Why is automation so important?
 It removes the element of discipline from the equation.
 We don't have to remember to move our money to where it needs to be.
 We aren't manually transferring our cash every single month.